COSIMA/cosima-recipes/README.md

 ## Contributed Examples
 Α number of examples which are valuable, but not commented sufficiently to make it into DocumentedExamples.
 An aspirational goal is to eliminate this class of example.

-## Sandbox
-Α hotch-potch of old contributed files that may or not be useful or operational. **Use at your own risk!**